-On a continuous basis, sit at desk and in meetings for long periods of time.
-Intermittently twist to reach equipment surrounding desk; perform simple grasping and fine manipulation; use telephone and write or use a keyboard to communicate through written means; and lift or carry weight of 10 pounds or less.
+On a continuous basis, sit at a desk and in meetings for long periods of time; intermittently twist, squat, stoop, kneel, bend and crouch to reach equipment surrounding desk; perform simple grasping and fine manipulation; use telephone and write or use a keyboard to communicate through written means; and lift or carry weight of 10 pounds or less.

 Analyze problems, identify alternative solutions, project consequences of proposed actions and implement recommendations in support of goals.

 Interpret and apply State and Federal laws, local statutes, County and District Attorney's Office policies, procedures, rules, and regulations in the decision-making process.